chalkchisel/redis/README.md

 ---------------------------

-If you want to use a preset password instead of a random generated one, you can set the environment variable `REDIS_PASS` to your specific password when running the container:
+If you want to use a preset password instead of a random generated one, you can set the environment variable `REDISCONF_PASS` to your specific password when running the container:

-	docker run -d -p 6379:6379 -e REDIS_PASS="mypass" tutum/redis
+	docker run -d -p 6379:6379 -e REDISCONF_PASS="mypass" tutum/redis

 You can now test your deployment:

 	redis-cli -a mypass

-If you want to disable password authentication, you can set `REDIS_PASS` to `**None**`:
+If you want to disable password authentication, you can set `REDISCONF_PASS` to `**None**`:

-    docker run -d -p 6379:6379 -e REDIS_PASS="**None**" tutum/redis
+    docker run -d -p 6379:6379 -e REDISCONF_PASS="**None**" tutum/redis

 Configuring Redis
 -----------------

-If you want to pass in any configuration variable to redis, set it as an environment variable with a `REDIS_` prefix.
+If you want to pass in any configuration variable to redis, set it as an environment variable with a `REDISCONF_` prefix.
 For example, if you want to set `tcp-keepalive 60`, execute the following:

-	docker run -d -p 6379:6379 -e REDIS_TCP_KEEPALIVE=60 tutum/redis
+	docker run -d -p 6379:6379 -e REDISCONF_TCP_KEEPALIVE=60 tutum/redis

 For a full list of configuration options, check [this commented redis.conf file](https://raw.githubusercontent.com/antirez/redis/2.8/redis.conf)